-A lot of people are not that concern about global warming.
+A lot of people are not that concerned about global warming.
 They believe that everything in the environment is changing naturally.
 These people do not have this fear that one day, things will end up worse.
 That no matter how much each of them would try and save the planet, it is going to be too late.
 Knowing that scares me.

 Due to my anxiety, I sometimes experience panic attacks every time I think about what’s going to happen in the future.
 I experience most of these symptoms, as stated by Alicia Clark PsyD:

 Shortness of breath

 A fast beating heart (some say they can hear beating)

 Sweating or chills, trembling